Sensory Activities: Boost Cognitive Development In Infants

 Importance of Sensory Activities

 Sensory play is essential for babies as it engages their senses and helps them learn to process sensory information and understand their surroundings.
 It provides them with opportunities to explore and make sense of the world around them.
+Babies brain is constantly absorbing a lot of information through their senses.
 Examples of sensory activities include tummy time with colorful objects, sensory bins with various textures, playing with musical toys, exploring different textures, engaging in mirror play, reading sensory books, and experiencing nature outdoors.

 Interestingly, you can find sensory play opportunities everywhere, even in everyday items found in your home.
 Simple items like ice cubes, pillows, flower pots, or utensils etc can offer highly engaging and exciting sensory experiences for your baby.
 These objects provide different textures, temperatures, and sensations that stimulate their senses and encourage exploration and discovery.
 By incorporating these common household items into sensory play, you can promote your baby’s sensory development while fostering their curiosity and imagination.